On the space of null geodesics of a spacetime: the compact case, Engel geometry and retrievability: The contact manifold of null geodesics of

 for all $2\leq i\leq n$, and the claim follows.

-For the case $c\geq 2$ we have an analogue of the end of Section \ref{sec:null}.
+For the case $c\geq 2$ and $d =1$ we have an analogue of the end of Section \ref{sec:null}.
 The generator of $\Z_c$ identifies tangent vectors on the same geodesic after $1/c$ of a turn.
 The action is then free (as only the identity element would fix a vector).
 Since $\Z_c$ is a finite group, the action is proper and the space $STZ/\Z_c$ is a manifold.
-For the contact structure, the proof of Lemma \ref{lem:can-contact-on-STS2-2} applies by taking $\gamma(\tau)$ closed enouch to $(x,0)$ so that the action of the group is trivial and replacing the circle $\phi(s)$ by the sphere described above. \end{proof}
+For $d>1$, we have an analogue of Proposition \ref{Prop: LensZc} and the lemma right after ensuring that $\mathcal{N}_{c/d}\cong \mathcal{N}_c$.
+For the contact structure, the proof of Lemma \ref{lem:can-contact-on-STS2-2} applies by taking $\gamma(\tau)$ close enough to $(x,0)$ so that the action of the group is trivial and replacing the circle $\phi(s)$ by the sphere described above. \end{proof}

 Note that the purpose of Section \ref{sec:quaternionic} is giving a concrete description of $STZ/\Z_c$ for $c\geq 2$, which we cannot have in the generality of Proposition \ref{prop:Zoll-S1}, in the case of $Z=\S^2$.